the-frizz/project-management-for-penetration-testers/README.md

-# 🦸‍♂️ The Frizz's Pen Test Project Management Toolkit
+# 🦸‍♂️ The Frizz's Pentest Project Management Toolkit

 Welcome to the ultimate hub for penetration test project management, curated by **The Frizz** — your friendly neighborhood SME (Subject Matter Enthusiast)! 🚀